 Here is a graphic I made with some of the tasks you had as a lawyer, and how you can describe or recognize those skills when looking at job postings for a post-legal job:

-6. What experts can help you grow those skillsets and aggregate more leverage?
+7. What experts can help you grow those skillsets and aggregate more leverage?
 What professional support is available to get you there?

 In today’s digital world, access to experts and their knowledge has never been easier.
 Who can you engage with to double down on your skills?
 Who can provide a snapshot of their own path to better inform you own?
 This includes professionals within the emerging legal fields I highlighted above.
 The more info gathering you can do on a one-to-one level, the more you will be to make an informed decision.

-Approaching people in a quiet way – not “here are some times for a call” but rather “I’d be grateful if you could spend a few minutes of your time helping me understand your trajectory” – goes a long way toward answering your questions.
+Approaching people in a quiet way — not “here are some times for a call” but rather “I’d be grateful if you could spend a few minutes of your time helping me understand your trajectory” — goes a long way toward answering your queries.

-7. How can you ‘fall back’ on your worst case scenario in a graceful way?
+8. How can you ‘fall back’ on your worst case scenario in a graceful way?

-For me, the worst case of working in the law, even if not as an associate again, was still a much better case than many.
 Think about what happens if your shift in careers does not work out.
 Is the ‘worst case’ you’ve established something you can’t see yourself doing at all?
 If so, you need to reframe things and figure out a better, more palatable means of returning to some form of stability before you set out.
 It goes a long way toward grounding you in confidence before you take that leap and leave the law.

-Even if went through that process to become a lawyer, you’re on this page because you may want a change.
+Even if you went through the long process to become a lawyer, you’re on this page because you may want a change.
+My friend Taylor Pearson wrote a post about how people can figure out what they should do with their lives, and how they can get better at it.
 Among his advice is to keep asking yourself important questions, such as “what do you do well?” and “what do you find interesting?” while seeking a Venn-diagram overlap between the two and the very important question of “what will people pay for?”

-To do so, he focuses primarily on skillset, because it is your unusual knowledge that will set you apart in today’s world.
+This is a more concise version of the analysis above, and one that may be more resonat to some of you.
+Pearson focuses primarily on skillset, because it is your unusual knowledge that will set you apart in today’s world.
 Taking a rare skill and combining it with a creative application is far more important than simply fitting into an existing mold.

 Per Taylor: